skoona/skn_utils/README.md

 Rails.root functionality.
 *   `CoreObjectExtensions` simular to ActiveSupport's, `#present?` and `#blank?` are automatically applied, unless already present, when SknUtils gem is loaded.
-*   `SknRegistry` class is an advanced object which intends to manually pre-registry classes or procs with a user-defined `label`.
+*   `SknRegistry` class is an advanced feature which allows you to manually register classes, procs, or any value with a user-defined `label`.
 Initialization and dependency injection requirements of service-like classes can be included in this registration process allowing them to be centrally maintained.
-The `label` can be any valid ruby value; like a classname, symbol, or string.
+The `label` can be any valid ruby value; like a classname, symbol, or string as needed
 *   `NullObject`, `NotifierBase`, and `Wrappable` are interesting classes which you might want to explore further.
+* `ConcurrentJobs` is a feature implemented to allow concurrent/multi-threaded execution of jobs.
+The included companion classes focus on HTTP GET,PUT,POST, and DELETE jobs as an example of how to use the `ConcurrentJobs` feature.

 All classes and modules have RSpec test coverage (90+) of their originally intended use-cases.